Software-Research-Lab/inference-root-derivative-noun/README.md

 With a large and balanced volume of data, the downward curve of meanings cancels the small size of interrelated oppositions with the weight of the dominant value.
 With minimal volume, it is a clear example of incorrect teaching.

- > output: computer is perceptive
+ > output: computer is emotional

 | Root  | Key | Size |
 | ------------- | ------------- | ------------- |